 1994, recipient of the Joseph P. Busch Criminal Justice Award

-- Co-counsel on San Mateo County Community College District v.
-Locus Point Networks, et. al., 17CIV01534, $114 million claimed in damages resulting from breach of contract and FCC auction;
+- Co-counsel defending civil litigation matter in a $114 million claimed damages resulting from breach of contract and FCC auction;

 - Co-counsel in the initiation of a Consumer Choice Aggregation (“CCA”), resulting in a new public entity formation (Joint Powers Agreement), Peninsula Clean Energy (“PCE”) comprised of all Cities within the Peninsula, along with San Mateo County (2015-2016);